 Sliding Sash Windows

 Contrarily, sliding sash windows feature sashes that slide horizontally and on modern sash windows both sashes will tilt inwards offering easy cleaning.
 Sliding sash windows present characteristics such as run-through horns, a deep bottom rail and mechanical joints that are in keeping with British heritage and tradition.
 Sliding sash windows can be customised in your choice of woodgrain finish, Georgian surface bars and hardware to create a window solution that fits in perfectly with your home.
-The outside frame of a sash window is generally made from PVCu or timber with PVCu being the budget friendly choice.
+The outside frame of a sash window is generally made from uPVC or timber with uPVC being the budget friendly choice.

 Read our guide on how to best clean sliding sash windows.